Ballistyxx/Ballistyxx/README.md

 <h3 align="center">An aspiring ECE High Schooler with interests in circuit design and CAD</h3>

-- 🔭 I’m currently working on [a 5-axis, inverse-kinematics capable cobot](https://github.com/Ballistyxx/Bucky-Arm)
+- 🔭 I’m currently working on [an embedded flight controller board](https://github.com/Ballistyxx/Blimp)

-- 🌱 I’m currently learning **Jekyll and static site building**
+- 🌱 I’m currently learning **Reinforcement Learning and analog IC design**

 - 👨‍💻 All of my projects are available at [https://github.com/Ballistyxx](https://github.com/Ballistyxx)